 Just a little something to get you excited, I was recently on the AA site looking at flights to New Zealand and they had lowest mileage availability for 60,000 miles round trip from the USA.
 Can’t beat that!!

-Once you’ve figured out how to nab those flight deals, move on to accommodation and learn how to save money on AirBNB.
+Once you’ve figured out how to nab those flight deals, move on to accommodation and learn how to save money on Airbnb (up to $100)!

-Do you have creative ways of get Free Plane Tickets?
+Do you have creative ways to get Free Plane Tickets?